Winter is back for more: Laramie could see 6-8 inches of snow by Wednesday

-Laramie is under a Winter Storm Warning until mid-day Wednesday, according to the National Weather Service in Cheyenne.
-The snow is expected to come through the area in two separate waves, with one starting tonight and the other starting Tuesday night, said Matthew Brothers, meteorologist with the NWS.
+Laramie is under a winter storm warning until mid-day Wednesday, according to the National Weather Service in Cheyenne.
+The expected snow will be coming through the area in two separate waves, with one Monday night and the other starting late tonight, said Matthew Brothers, meteorologist with the NWS, Monday morning.

 “There’s going to be a break in snow, so we could see some snow melt occur,” Brothers said.
-“With that snow melt on Tuesday afternoon, you might not have 6-8 inches on the ground when we’re all finished with this storm.”
+“With that snow melt (this) afternoon, you might not have 6-8 inches on the ground when we’re all finished with this storm.”

-Despite the storm not yet meeting blizzard criteria, Brothers said parts of Interstate 80 can still expect significant travel impacts because of heavier snowfall and winds.
+Despite the storm not yet meeting blizzard criteria, Brothers said parts of Interstate 80 should still expect some significant travel impacts due to heavier snowfall and winds.

-As of Monday afternoon, the Wyoming Department of Transportation has not closed any roads, but does report parts of I-80 being “slick with snowfall” between Laramie and Buford.
-U.S. Highway 287 is also listed as “slick with snowfall” between Laramie and Tie Siding.
+The Wyoming Department of Transportation had not closed any roads due to weather as of deadline Monday.

-Although warmer temperatures will make it hard for the snow to accumulate on the roads during the day, Brothers said the snow will start to stick as temperatures go below freezing later tonight.
+Although warmer recent temperatures will make it hard for the snow to accumulate on the roads during the day, Brothers said the snow will start to stick as temperatures go below freezing at night.

-Brothers added the NWS expects tonight to see the heavier snowfall of the two-part storm, but it all depends on what happens during the day Tuesday.
+Brothers added the NWS expected Monday night to see the heavier snowfall of the two-part storm, but it all depends on what happens during the day today.

-“Laramie right now we have getting up to about 40 degrees during the afternoon on Tuesday, so that amount of snowfall will depend on how quickly we drop back down below freezing,” Brothers said.
+“Laramie right now we have getting up to about 40 degrees during the afternoon on Tuesday, so that amount of snowfall will depend on how quickly we drop back down below freezing,” Brothers said Monday morning.

 (0) comments